Chart Color Schemes

 Croydon Hills has shown very soft population growth performance across periods assessed by AreaSearch

-The population of the Croydon Hills statistical area (Lv2) is estimated to be around 4,921 as of November 2025.
-This figure reflects an increase of 82 people since the 2021 Census, which reported a population of 4,839.
-The change is inferred from AreaSearch's estimate of 4,906 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
-This level of population equates to a density ratio of 2,103 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 65% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Croydon Hills is around 4921, reflecting an increase of 82 people since the 2021 Census.
+This increase represents a growth rate of approximately 1.7%.
+The resident population was estimated at 4906 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, with an additional 1 validated new address recorded since the Census date.
+This results in a population density ratio of 2103 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 65% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of national areas, with the Croydon Hills (SA2) expected to expand by 317 persons to 2041 based on aggregated SA2-level projections.
-This reflects a gain of 6.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population trends indicate an expected increase just below the median of national areas, with the suburb expected to expand by 304 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 6.6% in total over the 17 years.

 Frequently Asked Questions - Population